openstax/tutor-server/README.md

 rails server
 ```

 Some of our specs are slow(er).
-To exclude them in a run, use `rspec --tag ~speed:slow`
+To exclude them in a run, use `rspec --tag ~speed:slow`.